27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} A_v = \frac{d^2\sqrt{3}}{4}\tag{27.144}\label{eq:hex_face_triangle} \end{align} \]

 follows.
-Thus, on a triangle (superscript $t$) that points upwards (index $u$), one can find the divergence according to Gauss's theorem in the form
+Thus, on a triangle (superscript $t$) pointing upward (index $u$), one can compute the divergence according to Gauss's theorem in the form

 \[ \begin{align} D^{(t)}_u = -\frac{dv_1 + dv_2 + dv_3}{A_v} = -\frac{4}{\sqrt{3}d}\left(v_1 + v_2 + v_3\right) \end{align} \]

-calculate.
-The minus sign comes from the fact that in such a triangle the coordinate axes of the j-system point inwards.
-On a triangle that points downwards (index $l$), this is the other way around, it applies
+The minus sign arises from the fact that in such a triangle the coordinate axes of the $j$-system point inward.
+For a triangle pointing downward (index $l$), it is the other way around; one has

 \[ \begin{align} D^{(t)}_l = \frac{dv_1 + dv_2 + dv_3}{A_v} = \frac{4}{\sqrt{3}d}\left(v_1 + v_2 + v_3\right). \end{align} \]